 Most annular fissures or annular tears are asymptomatic and discovered incidentally on imaging.
 If an annular fissure or tear is symptomatic, it may cause one of two findings: localized pain secondary to the tear or radicular symptoms secondary to irritation of the passing nerve root.
 The pain may either be acute if the tear occurs suddenly or more chronic if there is the slower development of the annular fissure.

-If the annular fissure is locally symptomatic it may cause pain localized deep pain worse with movements which can stress or irritate the focal annular tear.
+If the annular fissure is locally symptomatic, it may cause pain localized deep pain worse with movements which can stress or irritate the focal annular tear.
 In such cases, there is no radicular nerve involvement, and the physical exam may be unrevealing.
-Sometimes the annular tear can irritate the transversing nerve and cause a radiculopathy.
-If the annular fissure or annular tear is significant enough, disc material can herniate to irritate or compress transversing nerves or spinal cord.
-In either case, when the transversing nerve is irritated, it can cause radicular symptoms including pain, paresthesia, and/or weakness depending on the extent of nerve irritation or compromise.
+Sometimes the annular tear can irritate the traversing nerve and cause a radiculopathy.
+If the annular fissure or annular tear is significant enough, disc material can herniate to irritate or compress traversing nerves or spinal cord.
+In either case, when the traversing nerve is irritated, it can cause radicular symptoms including pain, paresthesia, and/or weakness depending on the extent of nerve irritation or compromise.

 An annular fissure can be concentric, transverse, or radial in orientation and may involve some or all layers.
 On MRI T2 sequence, the annular fissure is hyper intense (bright) compared to the rest of the annulus fibrosus (which is normally hypointense or dark) due to the relative increase in water content at the fissure compared to the normal annulus fibrosus.

 If there is herniation of intravertebral disc material, there must be incompetence of the annulus fibrosus, and thus, an annular fissure or annular tear must be present even if not specifically visualized on the imaging.
 Thus, an annular fissure or annular tear can be implicated any time intravertebral disc herniation is identified.